 Iron Mountain (IRM) Gains But Lags Market: What You Should Know

-Coming into today, shares of the real estate investment trust had gained 11.59% in the past month.
-In that same time, the Finance sector lost 3.28%, while the S&P 500 lost 2.45%.
+Heading into today, shares of the real estate investment trust had gained 23.46% over the past month, outpacing the Finance sector's gain of 2.23% and the S&P 500's gain of 5.65% in that time.

-Investors will be hoping for strength from Iron Mountain as it approaches its next earnings release.
-The company is expected to report EPS of $0.71, down 12.35% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.21 billion, up 11.9% from the prior-year quarter.
+Iron Mountain will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.70, down 13.58% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.23 billion, up 13.55% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Iron Mountain.
+It is also important to note the recent changes to analyst estimates for Iron Mountain.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 7.26% higher within the past month.
-Iron Mountain is currently a Zacks Rank #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 5.35% higher.
+Iron Mountain currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Iron Mountain has a Forward P/E ratio of 15.64 right now.
-This represents a premium compared to its industry's average Forward P/E of 15.27.
+Investors should also note Iron Mountain's current valuation metrics, including its Forward P/E ratio of 16.91.
+For comparison, its industry has an average Forward P/E of 15.22, which means Iron Mountain is trading at a premium to the group.

 Click to get this free report